Skip to Content

 Short Answer: It didn’t get hot enough.

-For the candy to harden, heat the sugar mixture to the hard crack stage around 300°F -310°F (149-154°C).
+For the candy to harden, heat the sugar mixture to the hard crack stage around 300°F-310°F (149-154°C).
 This temperature indicates how hot the syrup is and how much water is in it.
-It is necessary to heat the sugar to that specific temperature range to ensure it hardens correctly.
+It is necessary to heat the sugar to that specific temperature to ensure it will harden.

 Salvaged peanut brittle on a plate.